Olisebinum/Machine_Learning_Portfolio/01_Supervised_Learning/Personal_Project/README.md

 ---

 ## 💡 Notes

-- All placeholders work without images; replace them when ready.
 - This README is **fully recruiter-friendly**: clear, visual, and easy to scan.
 - Highlights **hands-on ML skills, model evaluation experience, and practical deployment awareness**.
 - Designed to **showcase both technical expertise and professional thinking** in a single glance.